-NBC has officially named Saturday Night Live’s Emmy award winning Seth Meyers to take over Late Night after Jimmy Fallon takes over Jay Leno’s The Tonight Show in 2014.
+NBC has officially named Saturday Night Live’s Emmy award winning Seth Meyers to take over Late Night after Jimmy Fallon takes of Jay Leno’s The Tonight Show in 2014.

 “We think Seth is one of the brightest, most insightful comedy writers and performers of his generation,” NBC entertainment chairman Robert Greenblatt said in a statement as quoted by The Wrap.